rjones30/dilog/README.md

 ## Description
 A standard expectation of data processing applications is that repeated runs with the same input data, using the same hardware and the same binaries, should produce the same output.
-Surprisingly, in complex applications this a frequently not the case, and making sure that that it does provides a useful constraint on the correctness of the algorithm.
+Surprisingly, in complex applications this is frequently not the case, and making sure that that it does provides a useful constraint on the correctness of the algorithm.
 Divergence happens for a variety of reasons.
 If the code is multi-threaded, there might be a race condition between the threads that accounts for the difference.
 If there is just a single processing thread, the reason might be related to differences in the addresses that are assigned to objects allocated on the heap,